 THE JACOBS LAW | Your Attorneys for Employment, Non-Disclosure / Confidentiality & Non-Compete Provisions

-A Business Attorney at The Jacobs Law LLC can assist your business with information on this issue or to obtain customized employment agreements, non-compete provisions, and non-disclosure / confidentiality provisions.
+A Business Lawyer at The Jacobs Law LLC can assist your business with information on this issue or to obtain customized employment agreements, non-compete provisions, and non-disclosure / confidentiality provisions.
 Our Business Attorneys have experience advising, drafting and litigating these types of contracts.
-Contact a Boston Business Attorney at The Jacobs Law LLC today!
+Contact a Boston Business Lawyer at The Jacobs Law LLC today!